hritik3012/hritik3012/README.md

 ## 👨🏻‍💻 &nbsp;About Me

 <img alt="Night Coding" src="https://raw.githubusercontent.com/AVS1508/AVS1508/master/assets/Night-Coding.gif" align="right"/>

-🎓 &nbsp;I'm currently studying Computer Science at Indian Institute of Information Technology, Bhopal.\
+🎓 &nbsp;I'm currently studying commputer science at Indian Institute of Information Technology, Bhopal.\
-💡 &nbsp;Some technologies I enjoy working with include ReactJS, JavaScript, node.js and mogodb.\
+💡 &nbsp;Some technologies I enjoy working with include ReactJS, JavaScript, Nodejs and mongodb.\
-🌱 &nbsp;I'm on track for learning more about full stack,and Algorithms.\
+🌱 &nbsp;I'm on track for learning more about fullstack and Algorithms.\
-✉️ &nbsp;You can shoot me an email at hritiksingh2002@gmail.com I'll try to respond as soon as I can.\
+✉️ &nbsp;You can shoot me an email at hritiksingh2002@gmail.com !
+I'll try to respond as soon as I can.

 # My github stats
 [![](https://github-readme-stats.vercel.app/api?username=hritik3012)](https://github.com/hritik3012)